kperkins411/keith_perkins/README.md

 # keith_perkins
-I am primarily interested in convolutional neural nets, computer vision and their respective applications.
-This site has hobby projects and a link to the courses I teach.
+I am primarily interested in convolutional neural nets, computer vision and applications.
+This site has hobby projects and links to courses I teach.

-Some other stuff